PAUL ROGAT LOEB, CEEP Founder

 AMY LUDWIG, National Director

 As Illinois Campus Compact’s former Associate Director, Amy oversaw programming and coordinated and developed conferences for faculty, staff and students.
 She was responsible for helping member campuses grow and develop their service learning and civic engagement programs and for managing the finances of the organization.
 Amy graduated from the University of Missouri-Columbia with a Bachelor of Journalism and spent her first three years working in advertising.
 In search of a change, Amy enrolled and graduated from University of Michigan-Ann Arbor with a Master’s in Higher Education Administration, and upon graduation, moved to Chicago and began working at DePaul University in the Office of Student Life.
 While working at DePaul University, Amy became passionate about student’s involvement in their community and the electoral process, which led her to Illinois Campus Compact.
 For six years, Amy has worked to ensure the highest possible quality of ILCC programs and works with each institution’s community service staff to bring resources, ideas and experts to better their work.
 Amy joined CEEP in 2014 as the Illinois outreach director and saw the direct positive impact CEEP had on engaging students, faculty and staff.
-As the new National Director, Amy is excited to continue working on bringing new and innovative resources to schools across the nation and to further help implement long term strategic goals for schools to implement electoral engagement programs on their campuses.
+She became CEEP’s National Director in late 2016.
+Amy is excited to bring new and innovative resources to schools across the nation and to help them implement long term electoral engagement programs on their campuses.